 - Reasonable Accommodations

 - Frequently Asked Questions

 - The University strongly encourages all faculty and staff to get vaccinated.
 Our recent staff survey found that almost 90% of respondents are vaccinated (approximately 64% of staff responded to the survey).

-- Faculty and staff may confidentially submit their proof of vaccination or a completed COVID-19 Vaccine: Self-Attestation Form to Cynthia Nguyen, benefits coordinator, in Human Resources by interoffice mail or via email at email@example.com.
+- Faculty and staff may confidentially submit their proof of vaccination or a completed COVID-19 Vaccine: Self-Attestation Form to Peggy Freitas, benefits coordinator, in Human Resources by interoffice mail, via email at email@example.com, or by calling ext.
+1807.
 Please note that unless a confidential process to identify reasonable accommodations is requested, faculty and staff are not required to provide an explanation for why they have not received a COVID-19 vaccination.